tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 easy to follow.
 There were many internal links pointing to very similar looking pages and I had to keep going back to the contents page to make sure I hadn't missed anything.
-This may all be due to an accumulation of features over time (GitHub Pages is not new) and I found some of the older guides are more straight-forward.
+This may all be due to an accumulation of features over time (GitHub Pages is not new) and I found some older guides to be more straight-forward.

 The [Jekyll] documentation was especially good--very simple and direct--although